aspirina765/kafka-openshift-streams/README.md

 ## Running the tests

+Make sure that you've properly configured the `.env` file with the values that are particular to your running instance of OpenShift Kafka Streams.

-Run the following command from the top level of the directory in which you installed the demonstration code.
+Then, run the following command from the top level of the directory in which you installed the demonstration code.

 `mvn test`